Ignacio Jeraldino

-Ignacio Alejandro Jeraldino Jil (born 6 December 1995) is a Chilean professional footballer who will play as a striker for Segunda División club Sporting Gijón on loan from Liga MX club Santos Laguna.
+Ignacio Alejandro Jeraldino Jil (born 6 December 1995) is a Chilean professional footballer who plays as a striker for Unión Española.

 Club career

 In February 2015 Jeraldino joined on loan from Unión San Felipe to Italian club Parma of the Serie A, but he failed to complete his move to Europe after the club's bankruptcy.

 On 7 December 2019, Jeraldino joined to Mexican club Atlas from Audax Italiano.

 In 2022, he played on loan at Coquimbo Unido.

 In 2023, he moved to Spain and joined Sporting Gijón on loan.
+In June 2023, he renewed his contract on a deal for three seasons, but it was rescinded in January 2024.

+Back in Chile, Jeraldino rejoined Audax Italiano.

+In 2025, Jeraldino ended his contract with Audax Italiano and signed with Unión Española.

 Personal life

 His twin brother Juan is also a footballer.

 Due to his Italian heritage, he holds Italian passport.